Rob Cox February 02, 2016

 - FILL IN CRACKS AND DELAMINATIONS: If you had any cracks or delams, and it's unlikely that you won't the best practice is to fill them in with hydraulic cement before plastering.
 Be sure that the areas to be patched are cleaned well with a TSP solution in hot water, and thoroughly pressure washed before making your patch.
 For hot weather, keep the patch moist by laying wet burlap over the area, to slow drying - which prevents shrinkage cracks.

-- ACID ETCH THE POOL: This is a step that you may wish to leave to the plasterers, but if you want to do it, make sure that you wear proper protective gear such as eye protection, gloves and a respirator rated for acids.
-Acid etching is normally accomplished using straight muriatic acid, poured onto the walls and floor in sections, and rinsed off after it has been allowed to 'burn' for a few minutes.
+- ACID ETCH THE POOL: Acid etching is normally accomplished using straight muriatic acid, poured onto the walls and floor in sections, and rinsed off after it has been allowed to 'burn' for a few minutes.
 You'll also need soda ash (pH increaser) to neutralize the acid/water that collects in the shallow end - before pumping out the waste water.
 For plastering companies that prefer to scarify the existing plaster, essentially removing all of the existing plaster (like the header image at the top of this page), less of an acid burn is needed, when the gunite is exposed, which is naturally rough.
 If you choose to scarify, you can rent handheld scarifying equipment to scrape off the old plaster - but it's a nasty, dusty job!
 More on Acid Washing here.

-- PRESSURE WASH THE POOL: As a final step, use a pressure washer to remove any traces of acid and any loose grit that remains on the surface of the pool.
+- PRESSURE WASH THE POOL: As a final step, a pressure washer may be used to remove any traces of acid and any loose grit that remains on the surface of the pool.
 Pump out the remaining water and grit and get all of the water out of the main drain.
 Use duct tape.

-- APPLY A BOND COAT: Also known as a scratch coat, many plastering companies (those that don't scarify) will add a scratch coat of brown plaster with high aggregate content (quartz or silica) to the pool surfaces to help improve the bond.
+- APPLY A BOND COAT: Also known as a scratch coat, many plastering companies (those that don't scarify the pool surface like the image shown on top of the post) will add a scratch coat of brown plaster with high aggregate content (quartz or silica) to the pool surfaces to help improve the bond.
 This is commonly applied with paint rollers to the entire pool surface, and allowed to dry naturally.
 Be sure to check the weather before applying, although it will dry within several hours. to tape over the entire main drain, to keep out plaster.
+The brown scratch coat is being applied to a pool, as shown in the image on right.